basicpage/basicpage.github.io/README.md

 - `pronouns`: A string to show your pronouns.

+- `footer`: Some data to put in the footer of the page.
+You can use it to put some disclaimer, or maybe to advertise basicpage. ☺️ If nothing is provided, then the footer doesn't appear, and thus the horizontal that precedes is will not show either.

 ### OpenGraph

 OpenGraph carries information that used by social media and messaging app to